 I saw them in Bon Appetit Magazine in my July 2012 issue and was reminded of my Grandma’s recipe for how she used to make BBQ ribs..in the oven.
-She used to lay them inside of tin foil, top them with sliced onions and bake them in a pan for a few hours.
+She used to lay them inside of tin foil, top them with sliced onions and lemons and bake them in a pan for a few hours.
 Transfer them to the grill for a few minutes to impart some smokiness.
 This method makes them incredibly tender and the meat literally falls off the bone.

 And mouth watering delicious as well.